theIoTLab/ProtocolAdapterLibrary/README.md

     }
     dependencies {
-      // This is the entry that adds the dependency from the AAR library compile 'eu.fistar.sdcs.pa.common:protocol-adapter-lib:3.3.0@aar'
+      // This is the entry that adds the dependency from the AAR library compile 'eu.fistar.sdcs.pa.common:protocol-adapter-lib:3.4.4@aar'
      }

 The string passed as an argument of `compile` is made of 4 parts: the package name, the file name, the library version and the @aar suffix.
-To date (Dic.
-2014) 3.3.0 is the latest version of the library, but you should take care of inserting the right version of the library here, the one that matches with the file you just copied in the project.
+To date (Mar.
+2015) 3.4.4 is the latest version of the library, but you should take care of inserting the right version of the library here, the one that matches with the file you just copied in the project.
 Finally, you should force a sync of the project with gradle files.
 You can do this by clicking the specific button.
 If you want to use a directory other than `libs` just use the same name in the `build.gradle` file.

 ###Using the library in an application
-Once you have included the library in your project, you can start using the Protocol Adapter.
+Once the previous step is completed, you can start using the Protocol Adapter.

 The first thing you should keep in mind is that the Protocol Adapter is a bound service using the IProtocolAdapter AIDL interface and a pool of Parcelable objects that can flow through it, so you should bind it before you can use it.
 Moreover, it expects you to provide an implementation of the IProtocolAdapterListener and pass it over to Protocol Adapter after successful binding in order to establish a bidirectional communication channel.